codecheckers/certificate-2025-019/README.md

    plot_all_maps_environment(env_no_figures,0)
 ```

-Three figures are created, of which 'Figure 2' is the map of the environment and corresponds to Subfigure 8 Bottom Right in the manuscript.
+Each set of commands leads to three figures, of which 'Figure 2' is the map of the environment that corresponds to each of the four subfigures 8 in the manuscript.
-Note that an earlier version of the software created the figure in the manuscript, which leads to the following difference: the Y-axis of the map is flipped (vertically).
+Note that an earlier version of the software created the subfigures in the manuscript, which leads to the following difference: the Y-axis of the map is flipped (vertically).

-For a better visual check comparing the generated and manuscript's figures, the codechecker used the "Rotation 3D" option (under the header 'Tools') in the generated figure in order  to flip vertically the figure to the same orientation as the published figure.
+For a better visual check comparing the generated and manuscript's subfigures, the codechecker used the "Rotation 3D" option (under the header 'Tools') in the generated subfigure in order to flip it vertically to the same orientation as the published subfigure.